seven-io/e107/README.md

 # Official [seven](https://www.seven.io) extension for [e107](https://e107.org/)

-This plugin words with e107's notification system and adds the possibility to send SMS to your customers via [seven](https://www.seven.io).
+This plugin works with e107's notification system and adds the possibility to send SMS to your customers via [seven](https://www.seven.io).

 ## Prerequisites